DTrejo/orbit/README.markdown

+[Modified version of Orbit.][1]
+===

+## Notable changes
+- horizontal push transition optimized for viewing surrounding two slides
+- see [demo][1]
+- tabs/spaces are now consistent, which makes comparison between this and parent project a tad difficult
+- may contain regressions b/c this was developed on the version downloaded from the site, which may have been different from the version in the [zurb github repo][2]

+[1]: demo
+[2]: zurbgithubrepo

+---

 <h1>Orbit: Lightweight jQuery Slider</h1>
 <p>Orbit is a jQuery slider developed by ZURB.
 The plugin is lightweight(4KB), easy to implement and has a good set of features.
 Learn more about the plugin on the playground page here: <a href="http://www.zurb.com/playground/orbit-jquery-image-slider">http://www.zurb.com/playground/orbit-jquery-image-slider</a></p><br />
 <h3>Download & Documentation </h3>